Under the Radar

 Avoiding fines

 Most of us ride to enjoy the freedom and the lifestyle.
 Every day, once a week or once a month – its always enjoyable.
-The freedom and joy can be quickly destroyed through Police fines and licence demerit points.
+But the freedom and joy can be quickly destroyed through little mistakes that result in Police fines and licence demerit points.

 Most of the time we attract Police attention when we have made a simple mistake, lost concentration for a moment, or forgotten the speed limit.
 Many Highway Patrol Police are riders so they know why you ride and where you ride to get the thrills.

-• Lights – fit legal turn indicators and tail-lights and make sure they work – carry a spare light bulb.
+- Lights – fit legal turn indicators and tail-lights and make sure they work.
+If a light is illegal this is just another opportunity to be stopped.
+And carry a couple of spare light bulbs.

-• Traffic – stay in the one lane and flow with the traffic – filter when the traffic stops.
+- Traffic – stay in the one lane and flow with the traffic – filter when the traffic stops.
+Flicking between the lanes attracts a lot of attention and indicates that you may also be speeding and perhaps not using your indicators correctly – two reasons why you might be stopped.

 Police can issue up to four separate fines when they stop you.
 This often depends on whether you pass the “attitude test”.
 Police prefer to deal with people who admit they have done something wrong and are polite when accepting the fine.